FAQ's

 How long will it take to receive my product?

 Lead times vary by product: Raw screens, hitting strips and mats, and putting cups are typically shipped within 1-2 business days.
-Finished impact screens currently have a lead time of 2-3 weeks and bumpers/panels/baffles have a lead time of 1-2 weeks, but we do our best to get them shipped faster.
-Turf usually ships within a week as does underlayment panels.
+Finished impact screens ctypically have a lead time of 2-3 weeks and bumpers/panels/baffles have a lead time of 2-4 weeks, but we do our best to get them shipped faster.
+Turf usually ships within 1-2 weeks as do underlayment panels.

 Freight & Shipping charges